Rokiis1/roadmap/test_case_design/3_level/3_level_case_design.md

 Error Detected and Reset to handle faults.
 ```

-When a transition occurs, the system may also perform specific actions.
+When a transition occurs, the system may also perform specific **actions**.

 ```text
 Start Heating or Start Cooling